Audi S8 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi S8 are $1,774 a year including full coverage.
-Comprehensive costs on average $418, collision insurance costs $724, and liability coverage is $474.
-Liability-only insurance costs around $522 a year, and high-risk driver insurance costs around $3,838.
+U.S. average insurance rates for an Audi S8 are $1,774 a year for full coverage.
+Comprehensive costs on average $418, collision insurance costs $724, and liability is $474.
+A policy with just liability insurance costs around $522 a year, and coverage for high-risk drivers costs around $3,838.
 16-year-old drivers pay the highest rates at up to $6,442 a year.

 Average premium for full coverage: $1,774